PD POINTS: 3.0 DURATION (HRS): 8.00

 Watch the video: https://youtu.be/-XaPUI7CmlI

-The instructor responsible for any Rookie Riders session must always be present, hold an Equestrian Canada Coach License and an active NCCP Certification (any sport), or be a qualified physical education teacher, in addition to having completed the Rookie Riders 1 instructor training.
+The instructor responsible for any Rookie Riders session must always be present, hold an Equestrian Canada Licensed Coach Status and an active NCCP Certification (any sport), or be a qualified physical education teacher, in addition to having completed the Rookie Riders 1 instructor training.

 For those wishing to assist Instructors with delivering the Rookie Riders Program, they must: